 The Plan provides for automatic revocable enrollment in the Plan at a contribution rate of 3% of pre-tax annual compensation, as defined, for participants who meet the eligibility requirements.
 The initial automatic enrollment percentage automatically increases each year in 1% increments up to a maximum of 8%.
 The maximum allowable reduction contribution by a participant is 40% of pre-tax annual compensation, as defined in the Plan document.
 Participants may elect to change their contribution rate and salary reduction agreement as often as daily.
-For both 2018 and 2017, pre-tax contributions could be made up to the Puerto Rico Department of Treasury limit of \$15,000.
-Participants may also roll over certain amounts representing distributions from other qualified retirement plans.
-Prior to January 1, 2018, the Plan limited participation to employees who had attained at least the age of twenty-one and have completed one year of service consisting of at least 1,000 hours.
-Effective January 1, 2018, eligible associates may contribute to the plan following 28 days of employment.
+For both 2019 and 2018, pre-tax contributions could be made up to the Puerto Rico Department of Treasury limit of \$15,000.
+Participants may also roll over certain amounts representing distributions from other qualified retirement plans prior to becoming eligible to participate in the Plan.
+Eligible associates may contribute to the plan following 28 days of employment.
 For any participant who (i) has completed 1,000 hours of service during the Plan year and is actively employed by the Company on the last day of the Plan year or (ii) during the Plan year, has died, has become disabled or retired on or after normal retirement age, the Company makes a matching contribution in an amount equal to 25% of the employees' pre-tax contributions on up to the first 4% of the employees' compensation (subject to certain limitations).
-Matching contributions at the Company's option, are made either in shares of the Company's common stock ("Foot Locker Shares") or in cash to be invested in Foot Locker Shares.
-Participants that are invested in the Foot Locker Stock Fund can diversify their matching contributions into any of the other investment options available under the Plan at any time.
-Matching contributions for 2018 and 2017 were made entirely in cash.
-Additional contributions may be made at the discretion of the Compan
+The Company's matching contributions will be made in cash and invested in accordance with the participants' investment elections Participants that are invested in the Foot Locker Stock Fund can diversify their matching contributions into any of the other investment options available under the Plan at any time.
+Matching contributions for 2019 and 2018 were made entirely in cash.
+Additional contributions may be made at the discretion of the Company and are subject to certain limitations.
+No additional contributions were made in 2019 or 2018.